 The coordination analysis is presented in biplot (Fig. 4).
 The GGE biplot is constructed by plotting the primary effect scores of each genotype and each environment against their respective secondary scores.
 Biplot can be used to evaluate specific cultivars at specific environments; the environment centered the yield approximated by the product of the genotypic PC1 score by the environment PC1 score, plus the product of the genotypic PC2 score by the environment PC2 score.
-Geometrically, this is the length of the environment wettor (the absolute distance from the plot origin to the marker of the genotypes) and by the cosine of the angle between them (Kroonenberg, 1995).
-This property allows the following information to be visualized (i) the similarity and difference among the environment in their differentiation of the genotypes. (ii) The similarity and difference among the genotypes in their response to the environments and (iii) the nature (positive vs. negative) and magnitude of the interaction between any genotypes.
+Geometrically, this is the length of the environment wector (the absolute distance from the plot origin to the marker of the environment multiplied by the length of the genotype distance (the absolute distance from the plot origin to the marker of the genotypes) and by the cosine of the angle between them (Kroonenberg, 1995).
+This property allows the following information to be visualized (i) the similarity and difference among the genotypes in their response to the environments and (iii) the nature (positive vs. negative) and magnitude of the interaction between any genotypes.